Nonlinear interaction of three impulsive gravitational waves II: the wave estimates: Introduction

-\item {\emph{[$L^p$ bounds inside the singular zone]}}.
-To treat the singular region, note that one can prove a refined version of Sobolev embedding that takes into account the directions of the derivatives:
+By \eqref{eq:intro.lowest.energy} and \eqref{eq:intro.after.energy} (after justifying that $\srd \rd \tphi$ and $\rd^2\tphi$ are comparable), the right-hand side of \eqref{eq:intro.very.stupid.embedding} is bounded by $\ep$, independently of $\de$. \item {\emph{[$L^p$ bounds inside the singular zone]}}.
+To treat the singular region, note that one can prove a refined version of Sobolev embedding that takes into account the directions of the derivatives and makes use of the localization of the singular region.
+Introducing a cutoff function $\rho_k$ localizing $\rd\tphi$ near $S^k_\de$, we have